littensy/reflex/docs/docs/guides/your-first-producer.md

 A [producer](../reference/reflex/producer) is a state container that you can use to dispatch actions or observe state changes.
 They're designed to be used as a single source of truth for your state, and provide an all-in-one interface for managing your game's state.

-Unlike [Rodux](https://roblox.github.io/), which delegates state management to reducers, Reflex skips this step and allows actions to set your state.
-Reflex aims to be quick to set up and easy to use, and producers are the core of that philosophy.
+Where [Rodux](https://roblox.github.io/) uses a reducer to return the next state of a store, Reflex has actions that return the next state of the producer.
+Reflex aims to be quick to set up and easy to use, so creating a producer is simple and straightforward.

 ---

 ## Creating a producer

-Traditionally, state management libraries like [Rodux](https://roblox.github.io/rodux) require you to create a reducer function that takes in an action and returns a new state.
-Reflex takes a different approach and allows the actions themselves to update the state.
+Traditionally, [Rodux](https://roblox.github.io/rodux) uses a reducer function that takes in an action and returns a new state.
+Reflex takes a slightly different approach and allows the actions themselves to update the state.
 Here's what a producer might look like:

 <Tabs groupId="languages">
 <TabItem value="TypeScript" default>